 The bank starts a judicial foreclosure by filing a civil lawsuit against the borrower who defaulted on the mortgage.
 (A judicial foreclosure is sometimes called an “ordinary” proceeding in Louisiana.)
 (La.
 Code Civ.
 Proc.
 Ann.
 Art.
 3722.)

-If you don’t file an answer to the suit, the bank will get a default judgment (an automatic win).
+If you don’t file an answer to the suit, the bank will get a default judgment.
 But if you respond to the lawsuit, the case moves through the litigation process, and—if you raise potentially valid defenses to the foreclosure—the case will likely go to trial.
 If the bank wins at trial, the court will enter a judgment that allows the bank to hold a foreclosure sale and use the proceeds to repay the mortgage loan.

 Louisiana law doesn’t give a homeowner the right to prevent the foreclosure by getting caught up on payments.
 But the terms of the mortgage contract might allow you to reinstate.

 Some states have a law that allows a foreclosed homeowner to “redeem” (buy back) the home after the foreclosure sale.
 Louisiana law, however, doesn’t provide a post-sale redemption period.

 If the total mortgage debt is more than the foreclosure sale price, the difference is called a “deficiency.”
 Some states allow the bank to get a personal judgment, called a “deficiency judgment,” against the borrower for this amount.

 In Louisiana, the bank can get a deficiency judgment by filing a separate lawsuit after the executory proceeding or by converting an executory foreclosure to a regular judicial foreclosure.
 But the court won’t issue a deficiency judgment unless the bank appraised the property before the sale in accordance with Louisiana law.
 (La.
 Code Civ.
 Proc.
 Ann.
 Arts.
 2771, 2723.)